jfjutras07/jfj-utils/README.md

 ## jfj-utils

 A lightweight and evolving collection of Python utilities designed to support analytics workflows.
-This library will gradually expand to include tools for data ingestion, cleaning, preprocessing, exploratory data analysis (EDA), visualization, feature engineering, modeling helpers, and general-purpose utilities.
+This library will gradually expand to include tools for data ingestion, cleaning, preprocessing, exploratory data analysis (EDA), visualization, feature engineering, modeling helpers, optimization, and general-purpose utilities.

 ## Features and Goals